Createdd/Writing/articles/APIIntro.md

 #### Set up error handlers

 - use middleware to catch errors efficiently
-- catch 404s and pass to custom error handler (if no error is passed use 500)
+- catch 404s and pass to custom error handler to send readable JSON messages (if no error is passed, use 500)
 - create an individual validation middleware for voting errors (only allowing up or down voting)
 - for example: